imsdev/ims-java-springboot/ims-springboot-callout/README.md

 Samples are provided to demonstrate how to use the Spring Boot auto-configuration feature and some Java helper classes to make IMS TM Resource Adapter work as if it were running in a Java EE application server.

-The same information in this README is also made available in the springboot_imscallout_mdb.pdf file in this sample if you prefer a hard copy.

 ## Program flow and architecture
 ![flow_diagram](./media/springboot_imscallout.jpg)